parejkoj/fgcmcal/cookbook/README.md

 After the user had concluded that the fit has converged to her satisfaction, one last run should be made with zero iterations and with `outputStandards = True`.
 This will ensure the final products have consistently applied superstar flats and internal aperture corrections.
+This should only take 2-3 minutes.

 ```bash
 fgcmFitCycle.py /datasets/hsc/repo --rerun private/${USER}/${COOKBOOKRERUN}/fit1 \